Belandil/Script-xerXes/README.md

 It enumerates for you directories on a web server and open in a firefox browser directories found.

 It stores reports.
-It is a script and repports are supposed to be checked if some informations are missing.
+It is a script and reports are supposed to be checked if some informations are missing.
 Shortly : it simplify your tests

 By the way, if some cases of utilisation are missing, or working wired, please let me know.